 Santiago Metropolitan Park

 At over 700 hectares, the Santiago Metropolitan Park is one of the largest urban parks in the world, making it a perfect place to spend the day exploring.
-The park is packed with attractions including pools, cable cars and a botanical garden, as well as the Chilean National Zoo.
-The popular San Cristóbal Hill is also a part of the park, and at its summit visitors can view Santiago’s iconic statue of the Virgin Mary up close.
+The park is packed with attractions, including pools, cable cars, a botanical garden and the Chilean National Zoo.
+The popular San Cristóbal Hill is also a part of the park, and at its summit, visitors can view Santiago’s iconic statue of the Virgin Mary up close.

 The whole family will find delight at Santiago’s amusement park, Fantasialandia, which is suited to all ages.
-Although relatively compact in size, Fantasialandia has dozens of rides to choose from – each of which is rated as “thrilling”, “gentle” or “childish”.
-The ticket price is considered to be good value for money, compounded by the fact that the park is a manageable size so that a full day is more than enough time to go on each ride at least once.
+Although relatively compact in size, Fantasialandia has dozens of rides to choose from – each of which is rated as ‘thrilling’, ‘gentle’ or ‘child rides’.
+The ticket price is considered good value for money, and the park is a manageable size, so a full day is more than enough time to go on each ride.

 One of Santiago’s many green spaces, Parque Araucano is a massive park perfect for a peaceful afternoon out.
 Parents can relax and enjoy the view of the Andes while their children play in one of the many playgrounds.
-Conveniently, the park is just across the road from Parque Araucano Mall should visitors be in the mood for a bit of retail therapy.
+Conveniently, the park is just across the road from Parque Arauco Mall, should visitors be in the mood for a bit of retail therapy.

 Museo Chileno de Arte Precolombino

 A wide range of artefacts can be seen at this museum, some dating from up to 10,000 years ago.
-This huge collection of Pre-Columbian art is grouped by six distinct cultural areas: Mesoamerica, Caribbean, Amazonian, Central Andes, Southern Andes, and the Intermediate Area.
-Apart from its permanent exhibitions the museum also has exciting temporary exhibitions, so there is often something new to be found in the museum even for those who have visited before.
+This gigantic collection of pre-Columbian art is grouped into six distinct cultural areas: Mesoamerica, Caribbean, Amazonian, Central Andes, Southern Andes and the Intermediate Area (consisting of Columbia and Ecuador).
+Apart from its permanent exhibitions, the museum also has exciting temporary exhibitions, so there is often something new to be found in the museum, even for those who have visited before.